 The larger shin bone is called the tibia and the smaller shin bone is called the fibula, which does not connect to the knee joint.

-The outside of the femur and tibia form the lateral compartment.
+The inside of the femur and tibia form the medial joint and the outside of the femur and tibia form the lateral compartment.

 The 3 Compartments

 Some doctors only look at the one you say is hurting you.
 This misses a good opportunity to compare to your supposedly “normal” knee, and often shows signs of change such as arthritis on the other side.

 What Does “Bone on Bone” Mean?

 Look for irregularities of the bone surface or bone spurs at the edge of the bone.
-The knee cap shows irregularities with chronic wear.
+The kneecap shows irregularities with chronic wear.
 It is usually involved when the medial and lateral joint is narrowed as well.

 Sometimes, on one side, the medial is more affected than the lateral.
 This can be from being overweight, prior trauma or knee surgery in that area.
-The lateral is usually affected from prior lateral meniscus surgery, it accelerates the development of knee arthritis.
+The lateral is usually affected by prior lateral meniscus surgery which then accelerates the development of knee arthritis.

-Tampa Bay Florida (727) 462-5582
+Clearwater, Florida – (727) 462-5582

-Los Angeles Metropolitan Area, Beverly Hills, California (310) 975-7033
+Beverly Hills, California – (310) 975-7033